anderson-aristotle/react-components-prop/README.md

 In `index.js`, we are importing this component, appending what the `Movie` component's `render` method returns to the virtual DOM, and rendering that.

 This is great, but our data is hard coded into our component.
 Not exactly dynamic.
+We have also stored information about multiple movies inside of the `Movie` component, which by definition should only handle one movie at a time.
 Rather than simply displaying hard coded information, let's make our component more reusable by passing props to it that it can display.

 The question is, how do we pass props to our `Movie` component without hard coding it into the component's `render` method?